AI Observability app

 • See model requests, token usage, average request duration, and overall cost.

-• Track errors with information such as success/failure rate, number of problems, counts and rate over time.
+• Track errors with information such as success and failure rates, number of problems, and counts and rates over time.

 • Analyze costs related to token usage, identify cost hot spots, and set proactive cost alerts.